-While each divorce is different, and every case requires legal advice tailored to the client’s individual situation, there are certain issues that everyone can consider before taking the leap to move out. (even if you can no longer deal with your spouse).
-Of course, if there is domestic violence or another abusive situation, the goal is to get out – now.
-Or better yet, get the abuser out.
+While each divorce is different, certain issues should be thoughtfully considered before moving out.
+(Of course, if there is domestic violence or another abusive situation, the goal is to get out now.
+Or better yet, get the abuser out.)

 Hello Divorce CEO Erin Levine answers the question: Can I file for divorce if I’m still living with my spouse?

-While it’s no fun to live in a house with someone you dislike, sometimes the stress that moving out causes to your pocketbook can feel even more overwhelming.
-One or two incomes to support one household can oftentimes be a whole lot less stressful than two households.
-If you are considering moving out, create a budget, consider whether or not you will receive (or pay) support, make a budget, and/or discuss with a financial advisor.
+While it’s no fun to live in a house with someone you dislike, the havoc that moving out would wreak on your pocketbook might be even worse.
+Think about what you can afford.
+If you are pondering moving out, create a budget, consider whether you will receive or pay support, and initiate a discussion with a financial advisor.

-Moving out can cause an array of legal issues that can be expensive and time-consuming to deal with — not to mention, emotionally draining.
-Who will pay the mortgage, taxes, and insurance?
-Will one of you be entitled to credits for over or underpayment of the expenses associated with the house?
+Moving out can cause an array of legal issues that may be expensive and time-consuming to deal with, not to mention emotionally draining.
+For example, who will pay the mortgage, taxes, and insurance?
+Will one of you be entitled to credits for overpayment or underpayment of the expenses associated with the house?

-Has a custody agreement been reached?
-Might you be jeopardizing your ability to co-parent/obtain custody if you move out?
+Have you and your spouse reached a custody agreement?
+Might you be jeopardizing your ability to co-parent or obtain custody if you move out?
 Do you have the legal authority to move out and take the children with you?
 Probably not.
-The last thing you want is your kids in the middle of a terrible fight over where they will live and have them shuffle back and forth without stability or consistency.
-If you are considering moving out, perhaps co-parenting counseling, mediation, and/or a legal motion are in order.
-Preparing for parenting apart is a very important step.
+And the last thing you want is to place your kids in the middle of a terrible fight over where they will live.

-With all the emotional turmoil you are experiencing, sometimes little things get lost in the shuffle.
-If you do not want your spouse to know where you are moving (perhaps domestic violence is an issue?) – get a post office box.
-Complete a change of address with the post office as soon as possible.
+With the emotional turmoil you’re going through, little things could get lost in the shuffle.
+If you don’t want your spouse to know where you are moving (for example, in the case of domestic violence), get a post office box, and complete a change of address form with the post office as soon as possible.

-Moving out of the home is a big deal.
+Moving out of the marital home is a big deal.
 Do not make significant financial decisions like signing a lease on a new home or buying a new car before you know if you can afford it.
-If your divorce has already been filed, you will need to ensure that you are not violating any standard restraining orders.
-It’s of course, not a bad idea, to schedule a consultation with a trusted and experienced Divorce lawyer.
+If your divorce has already been filed, make sure the act of moving out does not violate any standard restraining orders.
+For expert advice on this and other issues, contact us at Hello Divorce today.